Alex6683-bot/Simple-Console-Arithmetic-Interpreter/README.md

 ->Some of the implementations has been written way long ago and may be prone to many issues.
 Another issue is that the program only supports numbers upto 4 bytes (float).

 ->I will port the data types to a larger size in later versions.
-->This is my second attempt to making an interpreter that can handle basic arithmetic expressions.

 ->The program can handle expressions including basic operators such as ADD, SUB, MUL and DIV.